 - Choose Troubleshoot from the left pane.

-- Scroll to the bottom and highlight the Windows Store Apps troubleshooter.
+- Scroll to the bottom and highlight the Microsoft Store Apps troubleshooter.

 - Select Date & time from the left pane.

 - Check Set time automatically, and Select time zone automatically, and make sure both options are enabled.